jstriblet/book-notes/the-object-oriented-thought-process.md

 - The primary point for wrappers is to provide consistent interfaces for programmers that use the code later.

 ## Chapter 7: Mastering Inheritance and Composition
+**What is ingeritance and compositon?/**
+- Inheritabnce involves inheriting attributes and behabiors from other classes, where there is a true parent / child relationship.
+The Child (or subclass) inherits directly from the parent (or superclass).
+Composition involves building objects by using other objects.

 ### Reusing Objects